 It protects your business from bankruptcy.

 Insurance providers prepare and offer different plans for business owners.
 One of which is business expenses insurance.
-This type is the counterpart of income protection plan.
+This type is the counterpart of the income protection plan.
 The former caters to the need of people owning a business as the name implies.

-You can take advantage of the policy’s flexibility if you are a business owner or planning to start business in the future.
+You can take advantage of the policy’s flexibility if you are a business owner or planning to start a business in the future.
 It can help you with monthly expenses such as electricity and utility bills, repairs and maintenance, staff salaries and leasing expenses.
 If in case you suffer from an illness and temporary absence, it also provides special benefits including locum cover.

 Other types to consider are professional indemnity and public liability insurance.
 Professional indemnity insurance secures your assets and reputation as a consultant.
 It takes effect if, for instance, you are accused of providing wrong advice to a client.
 Legal actions can expose you to significant financial costs without this insurance.
 Clarifying this with an insurance broker gives you a better understanding to match your needs.